axelchalon/axelchalon.github.io/0-book-review/_posts/2023-04-15-trying-not-to-try-slingerland-summary.md

 publish-status: published
 intentions:
 - Within sex, not trying into sex (within sex)
 - Social ease and naturalness
 - UNINHIBITION, SPONTANEITY
 layout: post
-title:  '"Trying Not to Try" by Edward Slingerland (personal notes)'
+title:  '**"Trying Not to Try"** by Edward Slingerland (personal notes)'
 date:   2023-04-15 14:13:12 +0200
 ---
 ^